makerspace/LaserCutting/README.md

-# Laser Cutting

-## at the Stockholm Makerspace
+# Laser Cutting at the Stockholm Makerspace

 This repo contains files related to laser cutting at the Stockholm Makerspace.

   * For details about the laser cutter see the page on the wiki: https://wiki.makerspace.se/Redsail_Laser
-  * For more information about tho makerspace see the website: https://makerspace.se/
+  * For more information about the makerspace see the website: https://makerspace.se/